In the interests of transparency...

 What we infer

 We also collect a range of other, anonymized, information from site visitors by using the links you click on our site or external advertising, cookies and other technologies such as tracking pixels.
-The information may include the browser type you are using, an anonymized version of its IP address, and URLs of referring pages.
+The information may include the browser type you are using, an anonymised version of its IP address, and URLs of referring pages.
 We use these mechanisms for the purposes of:

 - Necessary functionality.
 These cookies and similar technologies remember choices you have made on our pages, such as whether you have previously signed in as a member.